 - h.
-Allow for the capabilities of the computers, tools and similar existing systems to ensure that the software requirements are feasible. - i.
-Refer to, include, or be complemented by additional information applicable to its target audience, e.g., background for specific requirements, risk considerations, recommendations for the design of functions or safety features, to the extent necessary to ensure it is understandable by its target audience. - 9.12.
+Should Aallow for the capabilities of the computers, software tools and similar existing systems to ensure that the software requirements are feasible. - i.
+Should Rrefer to, include, or be complemented by additional information applicable to its-the target audience, e.g., background information for specific requirements, risk considerations, recommendations for the design of functions or safety features, to the extent necessary to ensure it is understandable by its-the target audience. - j.
+Should Ddefine any functions, behaviour or interactions that it is particularly important the software does not do. - 9.12.
 Where design constraints are necessary, these should be specified, justified and traceable. - 9.13.
-The origin of every software requirement should be documented sufficiently to facilitate verification, traceability to higher-level documents and a demonstration that all relevant requirements have been addressed. - 9.14.
+The origin of every software requirement should be documented sufficiently to facilitate verification, validation, traceability to higher-level documents and a-demonstration that all relevant requirements have been addressed. - 9.14.
 A requirements tracking system should be used so that the software requirements can be traced through the design, implementation, integration, and validation stages of the development project. - 9.15.
 Software requirements important to safety should be identified as such.